-- 19.1 Any party has the right to a hearing before the Arbitral Tribunal on the parties' dispute at any appropriate stage of the arbitration (as decided by the Arbitral Tribunal), unless the parties have agreed in writing upon a documents-only arbitration.
-For this purpose, a hearing may consist of several part-hearings (as decided by the Arbitral Tribunal). - 19.2 The Arbitral Tribunal shall organise the conduct of any hearing in advance, in consultation with the parties.
-The Arbitral Tribunal shall have the fullest authority under the Arbitration Agreement to establish the conduct of a hearing, including its date, form, content, procedure, time-limits and geographical place.
-As to form, a hearing may take place by video or telephone conference or in person (or a combination of all three).
-As to content, the Arbitral Tribunal may require the parties to address a list of specific questions or issues arising from the parties' dispute. - 19.3 The Arbitral Tribunal shall give to the parties reasonable notice in writing of any hearing. - 19.4 All hearings shall be held in private, unless the parties agree otherwise in writing.
+19.1 Any party has the right to a hearing before the Arbitral Tribunal prior to any ruling of the Arbitral Tribunal on its jurisdiction and authority (pursuant to Article 23) or any award on the merits.
+The Arbitral Tribunal may itself decide that a hearing should be held at any stage, unless the parties have agreed in writing upon a documents-only arbitration.
+For these purposes, a hearing may consist of several part-hearings (as decided by the Arbitral Tribunal).

+- 19.2 The Arbitral Tribunal shall organise the conduct of any hearing in advance, in consultation with the parties.
+The Arbitral Tribunal shall have the fullest authority under the Arbitration Agreement to establish the conduct of a hearing, including its date, duration, form, content, procedure, time-limits and geographical place (if applicable).
+As to form, a hearing may take place in person, or virtually by conference call, videoconference or using other communications technology with participants in one or more geographical places (or in a combined form).
+As to content, the Arbitral Tribunal may require the parties to address specific questions or issues arising from the parties' dispute.
+The Arbitral Tribunal may also limit the extent to which questions or issues are to be addressed. - 19.3 The Arbitral Tribunal shall give to the parties reasonable notice in writing of any hearing. - 19.4 All hearings shall be held in private, unless the parties agree otherwise in writing.